gnosisguild/zodiac/docs/intro.md

 Let's discover **Zodiac in less than 5 minutes**.

+Anyone can contribute to the Zodiac compliant collection of tools by submitting a pull request on the repository: https://github.com/gnosis/zodiac.

 ## What Is Zodiac?

 The expansion pack for DAOs, Zodiac is a collection of tools built according to an open standard.